JimSeker/CardBoardVR/README.md

 # CardBoardVR
 These examples are for Android's CardBoard.
 They are built with AndroidStudio in java.
-For more information see https://developers.google.com/cardboard<BR>
+For more information see https://developers.google.com/cardboard and their repo as well https://github.com/googlevr/gvr-android-sdk/ <BR>

 <b>CardBoardSample</b> is Google's example code, but setup for studio correctly.<BR>